storpool/mlx4vf-helper/README.md

 When used with combination with StorPool the VF interface MAC address will be changed to follwing template

 *02:42:<sp_net_idx>:<vf_idx>:<SP_OURID_high_bits>:<SP_OURID_low_bits>*

+### Debugging
+To enable additional logging to syslog unkoment/define `DEBUG=yes` in the /etc/mlx4vf-helper.conf

 # Copyright